nus-cs2103-AY2122S1/tp/docs/team/yeluriketan.md

 ---
 layout: page
-title: Yeluri Ketan's Project Portfolio Page
+title: [Yeluri Ketan](https://github.com/YeluriKetan) 's Project Portfolio Page
 ---

 ### Project: gitGud

 #### What is gitGud?

-gitGud is a desktop application for managing friends' gaming information. gitGud uses a simple Graphical User Interface (GUI) combined with an optimized Command Line Interface (CLI) to give you a smooth and efficient experience.
-If you can type fast enough, gitGud can get you contact management tasks done faster than traditional GUI-based applications.
+[gitGud](https://ay2122s1-cs2103t-w13-4.github.io/tp/) is a desktop application for storing and managing friends' gaming information and schedules.
+It is dedicated to gamers and provides a gamer-themed experience with a focus on increasing the user's efficiency through its typing-based interface.

+#### What did I do?

 * **Notable Code Contributions**:
     1. Created the structure and support for Games and GameFriendLinks `New Addition`